elastic/apm-pipeline-library/.github/actions/opentelemetry/README.md

 ## About

-GitHub Action to export GitHub actions as OpenTelemetry traces.
+GitHub Action will export GitHub actions as OpenTelemetry traces.

 ___